-2.3 Ideal Functionalities for Malicious PUFs and Stateless Tokens.
+Ideal Functionalities for Malicious PUFs and Stateless Tokens.
 We follow the malicious PUF model introduced in [OSVW13].
 In this model, the adversary is allowed to create arbitrarily malicious PUFs.
 Very informally, a malicious PUF is any physical device that "look like" a PUF but it implements an arbitrary malicious, possibly stateful, function.
 Such adversarial behaviour has been modeled in [OSVW13] by extending the ideal functionality proposed in [BFSK11a].
-We denote by $\mathcal{F}{PUF}$ the ideal functionality for malicious PUF, and we provide its formal description in Appendix A.2.
-For more details about the model the reader is referred to [OSVW13].

-Stateless Tokens are modeled through the ideal functionality $\mathcal{F}{wrap}$ [Kat07, CGS08] described in Appendix A.3.
+We denote by $\mathcal{F}{PUF}$ the ideal functionality for malicious PUF, and we provide its formal description in App.
+A.3.
+Stateless Tokens are modeled through the ideal functionality $\mathcal{F}{wrap}$ [Kat07, CGS08] described in App.
+A.4.
+Definition of UC-security are provided in App.
+10.